Operation RAFTER: Soviet transmitters

 Soviet short-wave transmitters were extensively used to broadcast messages to clandestine agents, the transmissions consisting simply of number sequences read aloud and decoded using a one-time pad.
 It was realized that this new technique could be used to track down such agents.
 Specially equipped aircraft would fly over urban areas at times when the agents were receiving Soviet transmissions, and attempt to locate receivers tuned to the transmissions.

 Tactics

-Like many secret technologies, RAFTER's use was attended by the fear of over-use, alerting the quarry and causing a shift in tactics which would neutralize the technology.
-As a technical means of intelligence, it was also not well supported by the more traditional factions in MI5.
-Its part in the successes and failures of MI5 at the time is not entirely known.

 In his book Spycatcher, former MI5 officer Peter Wright related an incident in which a mobile RAFTER unit was driven around the backstreets in an attempt to locate a receiver, but the search proved futile.
 Initially, MI5 believed interference and the effects of large metal objects such as lamp posts in the surrounding frustrated the search.
 Later, however, they concluded that the receiver itself had been mobile, and the receiver may at one point have been parked next to the RAFTER unit but hidden by a high fence.